 Ch Insp Dean O'Conner said the cargo had been "badly damaged" and was "beyond use".

 "Our main fear is for the safety of the public - landslips over the past few weeks remain a real risk and people should not put themselves at increased risk," he added.

-"Furthermore, the washed up cargo remains the property of the cargo owners."'White line of cancer'
+"Furthermore, the washed up cargo remains the property of the cargo owners."